|

 Ubers/Lyfts are not readily available in Wisconsin Dells, and to avoid drinking and driving, you should plan your transportation in advance if you want to visit multiple wineries.
 I recommend arranging your transportation with one of the services offered on this list of taxi and ride-sharing companies in Wisconsin Dells.

-Another option to see multiple wineries in one day without driving is Wisconsin Dells Trolley Tours Full Winery Experience, which stops at a few wineries and other points of interest.
+Another option to see multiple wineries in one day without driving is the Wisconsin Dells Trolley Tours Full Winery Experience, which stops at a few wineries and other points of interest.
 You could also hire a taxi for the day.

 Check out this interactive directory of Wisconsin’s wineries for even more.